Buying real estate in Nicaragua?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Banco Central de Nicaragua (BCN) Nicaragua's official central bank and primary macro/financial statistics publisher.
-We used BCN data to anchor our 2026 interest rate context for mortgages.
-We referenced their published banking rates to estimate realistic loan pricing for foreign buyers.
+Banco Central de Nicaragua (BCN) Nicaragua's official central bank and main financial statistics publisher.
+We used it to anchor our interest rate and mortgage estimates for early 2026.
+We also relied on it for exchange rate benchmarks across all currency conversions.

-DGI (Dirección General de Ingresos) Nicaragua's national tax authority with official tax notices.
-We used DGI's published withholding rate brackets (1% to 7%) for property transfers.
-We built our buyer closing cost estimates directly from these official figures.
+DGI (Direccion General de Ingresos) Nicaragua's national tax authority publishing official tax notices.
+We used it to quantify the 1% to 7% withholding brackets on property transfers.
+We built our buyer-facing closing cost estimates directly from these brackets.

-US Department of State Investment Climate Statement Annual US government assessment used by investors with property rights discussion.
-We corroborated the rule-of-law and property-rights reliability risk environment.
-We used this as a second independent government source alongside the Embassy notice.
+US State Department - 2025 Investment Climate Statement Annual US government assessment used by international investors.
+We used it to corroborate the property rights and rule-of-law risk environment.
+We treated it as an independent second source alongside the Embassy notice.

-IRS Tax Treaties List Official IRS list of all US income tax treaties.
-We confirmed no US-Nicaragua tax treaty exists.
+IRS - US Income Tax Treaties (A to Z) The IRS's official and definitive list of US tax treaties.
+We used it to confirm there is no US-Nicaragua income tax treaty.
 We explained why double-tax relief relies on foreign tax credits instead.

-FinCEN FBAR Requirements US Treasury bureau that administers foreign account reporting rules.
-We explained when a Nicaragua bank account triggers US reporting obligations.
-We stated the $10,000 aggregate threshold clearly for buyers.
+FinCEN - FBAR Filing Requirement US Treasury bureau administering foreign account reporting rules.
+We used it to explain when a Nicaragua bank account triggers FBAR.
+We stated the 10,000 USD aggregate threshold clearly for buyers planning to open local accounts.

-IRS Publication 527 IRS core guide for reporting residential rental property income.
-We framed how US taxpayers report foreign rental income and expenses.
-We kept the US tax section practical and accessible for property buyers.
+IRS - Publication 527 (Residential Rental Property) The IRS's core guide for reporting residential rental income.
+We used it to explain how US taxpayers report foreign rental income from Nicaragua.
+We kept the tax section practical rather than overly technical.

-FAOLEX Coastal Zones Law International legal database curated by FAO with national legislation.
-We flagged that coastal zones have special land-use governance affecting titles.
+FAOLEX - Nicaragua Coastal Zones Law International legal database curated by the FAO with national law copies.
+We used it to flag that coastal and shoreline zones have special ownership rules.
 We explained why beachfront due diligence is uniquely important in Nicaragua.

 Get to know the market before buying a property in Nicaragua